 CAUTION: Electrostatic Sensitive Device.
 Observe precautions for handling.
+NOTES:

 - Typical sensitivity data is based on a 10-3 bit error rate (BER), using DC-balanced data.
 There are two test methods commonly used to measure OOK/ASK receiver sensitivity, the "100% AM" test method and the "Pulse" test method.
 Sensitivity data is given for both test methods.
-See Appendix 3.8 in the ASH Transceiver Designer's Guide for the details of each test method, and for sensitivity curves for a 2.2 to 3.7 V supply voltage range at five operating - At low data rates it is possible to adjust the ASH pulse generator to trade-off some receiver sensitivity for lower operating current.
-Sensitivity data and receiver current are given at 2.4 kbps for both high sensitivity operation (R{PR} = 330 K) and low current operation (R{PR} = 1100 K).

-Data is given with the ASH radio matched to a 50 ohm load.
-Matching component values are given on the next page.
-2. - See Table 1 on Page 8 for additional information on ASH radio event timing.
+See Appendix 3.8 in the ASH Transceiver Designer's Guide for the details of each test method, and for sensitivity curves for a 2.2 to 3.7 V supply voltage range at five operating temperatures.
+The application/test circuit and component values are shown on the next page and in the Designer's Guide.
+At low data rates it is possible to adjust the ASH pulse generation (P1 = 230 K) and low current operating (P2 = 140 K). - current are given at 2.4 kbps for both high sensitivity operation (RPR = 330 K) and low current operation (RPR = 1100 K). - Data is given with the ASH radio matched to a 50 ohm load.
+Matching component values are given on the next page. - See Table 1 on Page 8 for additional information on ASH radio event timing.